 CLICK HERE to view and download our FAQ information.

-Anyone can initiate a palliative care referral, but it does require a physician’s order to be covered by insurance.
-Please contact your healthcare provider or Harbor Palliative Consultants and we will assist in the process for evaluation.
+A palliative care referral does require a physician’s order.
+Please contact your healthcare provider or Harbor Palliative Care to assist you in determining program eligibility.

 Call our team at 231.722.0382